Phyboc/Drowsiness-detector-TechBrigade-/README.md

 ## Project Overview
 This project detects driver drowsiness using **ESP32-CAM** and **ESP32-DevKit**.
 It monitors **eye blinking** and **head tilting** via an Edge Impulse ML model.
-If the driver’s eyes remain closed for more than 2 seconds or head tilts beyond 45°,
-a buzzer is triggered to alert them.
+If the driver’s eyes remain closed for more than 2 seconds, a buzzer is triggered to alert them.

 Built for **SmartCityX Hackathon – Urban Infrastructure (2D Model Track)**.